Focus on experiences

 Customer optimization platforms are really powerful tools, as they can tell you exactly where each user is in their journey and what segment they belong to.
 By implementing this kind of platform, you won’t be guessing where users are in their life cycle anymore!
 You’ll receive updated data on customers’ activities and know precisely what they’re doing, what they’re buying, where they’re spending the most time, what they’re viewing and clicking on.
 In essence, a customer experience optimization platform enables companies to craft personalized in-app messages and push notifications based on users’ behavioral data, thus making your communication more relevant.

 Remember that customers should always be companies’ focal point.
 Indeed, by focusing on customer experience, you’ll have the chance to transform loyal customers into evangelists bringing in new users and increasing user retention rates.
-Thus, you’ll benefit from a higher CLTV, your revenue will increase and your brand perception will improve.
+Thus, you’ll benefit from a higher CLV, your revenue will increase and your brand perception will improve.